openfaas/openfaas.github.io/_posts/2018-07-14-kubernetes-operator-crd.md

 This blog post introduces OpenFaaS Operator which is a CRD and Controller for OpenFaaS on Kubernetes.
 We started working on this in the community in October last year to enable a tighter integration with Kubernetes.
 The most visible way you'll see this is by being able to type in `kubectl get functions`.

+> Note: OpenFaaS Operator and Function CRD are features of OpenFaaS Pro & Enterprise.
+It is not available for the Community Edition (CE), where `faas-cli` or the REST API can be used to manage functions instead.

 ## Brief history of Kubernetes support

 OpenFaaS has worked natively with Kubernetes for well over a year.
 Each function you build creates a Docker image which when deployed through the OpenFaaS API creates a `Deployment` and `Service` API object and that in turn creates a number of `Pods`.